NEERAJAP2001/Friendary/README.md

 # What Does this WebApp do?

-* Can add Friends with information like twitter username...
+* Can add Friends with information like twitter username,email,Phonenumber
 * Read and Update the information
 * Delete the information
 * Has a User Login/SignUp Authentication